-On March 24, the United Nations called on the world to lift sanctions on countries, such as Iran, with a coronavirus crisis.
+On March 24, the United Nations called on the international community to lift sanctions on countries, such as Iran, with a coronavirus crisis.
 “At this crucial time, both for global public health reasons, and to support the rights and lives of millions of people in these countries, sectoral sanctions should be eased or suspended.
 In a context of global pandemic, impeding medical efforts in one country heightens the risk for all of us,” said Michelle Bachelet, U.N.
 High Commissioner for Human Rights.
 She emphasized the need for “prompt, flexible authorization for essential medical equipment and supplies.”
 At least four countries have also urged the United States to ease sanctions on Iran.

 It is vital to avoid the collapse of any country's medical system – UN Human Rights Chief @mbachelet calls for easing of sanctions to enable medical systems to fight #COVID19 and limit global contagion.
 Read 👉https://t.co/FNGNxez2xd pic.twitter.com/CRM5riDqZG— UN Human Rights (@UNHumanRights) March 24, 2020